-- Problems swallowing including choking, coughing, or both because liquids and food “go down the wrong pipe.”
+- Problems swallowing, including choking, coughing, or both.
+This is because liquids and food can go down your trachea instead of your esophagus.
+Another term for this is when foods “go down the wrong pipe.”

 - In severe cases, choking can lead to shortness of breath or pneumonia.

-- Weak cough, including not being able to cough up mucous after trying.
+- Weak cough, including not being able to cough up mucus after trying.

 - Shortness of breath during exercise.

-You may have an endoscopy so that your doctor can look at your vocal cords to see if they are moving or paralyzed.
+You may have an endoscopy so that your doctor can look at your vocal cords to see if they’re moving or if they’re paralyzed.
 During your endoscopy, your doctor will use a flexible tube with a camera at the end called an endoscope.
-He or she will insert the endoscope into one of your nostrils and into your throat.
+They will insert the endoscope into 1 of your nostrils and into your throat.
 Your doctor will look at your vocal cords as you speak some words.

-Your doctor may also recommend that you get imaging procedures.
+Your doctor may also recommend that you have imaging tests done.
 These may include magnetic resonance imaging (MRI), a computed tomography (CT) scan, or a positron emission tomography (PET) scan.
-These procedures are done to find out what has caused the paralysis.Back to top
+These tests are done to find out what has caused the paralysis.Back to top

 In some people, the paralyzed vocal cord may recover and the voice may return without any treatment.
-In other cases, the uninjured, moving vocal cord may take over for the paralyzed vocal cord.
-This type of improvement usually happens within the first year.
+In other cases, the uninjured, moving vocal cord may take over for the vocal cord that is paralyzed.
+This usually happens within the first year.
 Sometimes, the vocal cord is permanently paralyzed.

 You may need treatment if you have problems with swallowing or your voice is hoarse.
-Your doctor may recommend any of the treatments described below.
+Your doctor may recommend some of the treatments described below.

 You may have an injection (shot) into your paralyzed vocal cord to improve your voice and swallowing problems.
 The material in the injection makes your vocal cord more bulky which moves your paralyzed cord closer to your moving cord.
 The injection may help for a few months until your vocal cord recovers.

 You may notice an improvement in your voice while the procedure is being done.
-Your voice may also sound strained; it will improve once the materials in the injection distribute throughout the cord.
+Your voice may also sound strained, but it will improve once the materials in the injection spread throughout the vocal cord.
 This can take days to weeks.
 Until then, your voice quality will vary from day to day.